 The Chiefs will pick at No. 31 when the draft is held in Kansas City on April 27-29 thanks to the Dolphins losing their first-round pick.
 So what kind of talent is normally available at the end of the top round?

-BetMissouri.com — which provides the best coverage of Missouri sports betting and its chances of becoming law this year — utilized Pro-Football-Reference.com to research the past 10 picks at No. 31 to see which players have become reliable players and which ones have not by using the site’s Approximate Value totals.
+BetMissouri.com — which provides the best coverage of Missouri sportsbooks and its chances of becoming law this year — utilized Pro-Football-Reference.com to research the past 10 picks at No. 31 to see which players have become reliable players and which ones have not by using the site’s Approximate Value totals.

 Unfortunately for visitors to Kansas City for this year’s draft, there are no Missouri sports betting apps to use for wagering on the draft.